 There was a time when innovation was limited to a certain place and time.
 While this is still true to some extent, technology has largely blurred geographical lines.
 For instance, although Silicon Valley still rules the technology landscape, there are other hotbeds of innovation spread across the world.
 One of Apple’s largest competitors isn’t in the same city, but a world away, in South Korea.
 Many of the world’s fastest growing economies are based in Central Asia and Africa.

 The reality is that technology has connected everyone, and this has a dramatic impact on how effective business strategies are defined.
-Consider the fact that 2.4 billion people are online.
+Consider the fact that over 4 billion people are online.
 That’s about a third of the world’s population.
 Technology has enabled “normal people” to communicate and collaborate through different time zones.
 As a result, reverse innovation has become a big thing in the world of business strategy.
 Like a healthy, branching ‘vine’ covering the world, one-third of the world’s population are connected to each other, sharing experiences, opinions, and ideas.

 Although great individuals continue to impact our world, technology has enabled collective masses to make a bigger impact than ever.
 Teams are trumping stars, movements are overshadowing dynamic leaders.
 This also impacts the way businesses operate and how they create strategies to achieve their goals and objectives.
 Businesses are putting more emphasis on the collective wisdom of many, instead of just relying on the charisma of a few.
 This respect for the increasingly connected workforce and the audience they’re trying to reach continues to revolutionize how business strategies are defined and executed.